Send us a message

 You don’t need a complicated system to get started; you can build your initial model in a spreadsheet program like Excel or Google Sheets.
 The structure is straightforward and logical.
 You start with your beginning revenue for the period (e.g., the first day of the month).
 Then, you create separate lines to add or subtract the changes you just gathered.
 Add a line for new revenue from new customers, another for expansion revenue from existing customers, and then subtract lines for churn and any downgrades.
 The final line will be your ending revenue for the period.
 This step-by-step process demystifies your revenue flow and shows exactly how you got from point A to point B.

-Choose Your Tracking and Measurement Methods
+How to Choose Your Tracking Methods

 Consistency is your best friend when it comes to tracking revenue.
 Once you’ve set up your model, you need to define exactly what each component means for your business and stick to it.
 Your chart should clearly show the money you started with, the money added from new sales or upgrades, and the money lost from customers leaving or downgrading.
 Establishing clear definitions for metrics like "churn" or "new booking" across all departments ensures everyone is speaking the same language.
 This alignment is critical for accurate reporting and prevents confusion down the line, especially when pulling data from the various CRMs and ERPs your teams use.